-You can then select saving the pin straight away, or to schedule pinning it later.
-This is the native Pinterest scheduling tool, however, I would recommend you first to test if this works properly on a couple of pins.
-I personally found that in many cases Pinterest was replacing the link to the webpage by a link to a pin URL.
+You can then select saving the pin straight away, or schedule pinning it later.
+This is the native Pinterest scheduling tool, however, I would recommend you first test if this works properly on a couple of pins.
+I personally found that in many cases Pinterest was replacing the link to the webpage with a link to a pin URL.

-If you need to upload a pin from your Android device, the only way to do it by using the “plus” icon in the top right corner of the screen and start uploading images to Pinterest:
+If want to post a pin from your Pinterest app Android device, you can click the plus icon in the top right corner of the screen and start uploading images to Pinterest:

 Using Pinterest Browser Extension